-No cheating.
-You need a 70% chocolate bar, which most groceries have and World Market sells them.
-There’s no cleanup if you use foil & wax paper.
+You'll need a 70% chocolate bar, which most groceries have and World Market sells them.
 Be sure the chocolate isn’t too hot when you add the eggs or they will cook.
 You can replace the oil with melted butter if you like.
 This recipe does NOT work with whole wheat pastry flour.
 (I always try!) - Jenny Jones

 - 3 ounce bar 70% bittersweet dark chocolate